lizmat/articles/a-gaze-of-iterators-2.md

 say $iter.pull-one; # c
 say $iter.skip-one; # 0
 ```
 So it looks like `.skip-one` really skips a value.
 But it also returns something?
 Indeed, it returns either `1` to indicate a successful skip, and `0` for an unsuccessful skip.
 Why not `True` and `False` you might ask?
-Well, these are all methods that work under the hood as efficiently as possible, and turning a `1` into a `True` would just be extra and unnecessary work.
+Well, these are all methods that work under the hood as efficiently as possible, and turning a native integer `1` into a boolean `True` would just be extra and unnecessary work.

 # What is it